Decree on Article 10 of the Takeover Directive

-The General Meeting held on 17 April 2019 granted authority to the Executive Board for a period of eighteen months to repurchase shares in the Company, within the limitations imposed by the law and the Articles of Association and subject to the approval of the Supervisory Board.
+The General Meeting held on 14 April 2021 granted authority to the Executive Board for a period of eighteen months to repurchase shares in the Company, within the limitations imposed by the law and the Articles of Association and subject to the approval of the Supervisory Board.
 In principle, the General Meeting is asked to grant these authorisations every year.
-Resolutions to amend the Articles of Association, or to dissolve the Company may only be passed by the General Meeting on the basis of a proposal put forward by the Executive Board and approved by the Supervisory Board.
+Resolutions to amend the Articles of Association, or to dissolve the Company may only be passed by the General Meeting based on a proposal put forward by the Executive Board and approved by the Supervisory Board.

-- The Group has entered into syndicate revolving credit facilities (RCF).
+- The Company has entered into syndicated revolving credit facilities (RCF).
+After the RCF was completely drawn in 2020, it was fully repaid in 2021.
+After this repayment the RCF stayed in place and remained fully available.
 See for further details note 19 of the financial statements.
-The RCF agreements stipulate that in the event of a change of control, the loans/amounts outstanding under these arrangements are immediately due;
+The RCF agreements stipulate that in the event of a change of control, no new loans are allowed and only rollover loans are permitted;

 - Royal BAM Group and its subsidiaries have entered into various important agreements that contain clauses that in the event of a change of control the other party has the right to terminate the agreement.
 These agreements are in itself not considered key agreements within the meaning of the Decree on Article 10 of the EU Takeover Directive, but jointly they are considered significant;